Wahl maps and extensions of canonical curves and K3 surfaces: A general bound on the corank of the Wahl map

-\begin{proof} We argue by contradiction, and suppose there is an irreducibe curve $\gamma\subset U$ such that $s(\gamma)$ is a point.
-Since $s$ corresponds to a linear system on $\P^r$, this implies that the Zariski closure $\Gamma$ of $\gamma$ in $\P^ r$ intersects the indeterminacy locus $Z$ of $s$ at a point $\xi$.
+\begin{proof} We argue by contradiction, and suppose there is an irreducible curve $\gamma\subset U$ such that $s(\gamma)$ is a point.
+Let us first rule out the possibility that $s$ be defined eveywhere on $\P^r=\P(\coker(\Phi_{C})^ \vee)$, \ie $Z = \emptyset$.
+In this case, since $s$ contracts a curve it must be constant.
+Then there would exist a $K3$ surface $S$ containing a complete $1$-dimensional family of curves all pairwise isomorphic.
+Since $\Pic(S)$ is discrete, all these curves belong to the same linear equivalence class $[C] \in \Pic(S)$.
+But since the discriminant locus in $|C|$ is a hypersurface, it is impossible to have a complete positive-dimensional family of smooth curves in $|C|$, and we have a contradiction.

+We may thus assume that the locus of indeterminacy $Z$ of $s$ is non-empty.
+Let $\Gamma$ be the Zariski closure of $\gamma$ in $\P^ r$.
+The rational map $s$ is defined by a linear system on $\P^r$ with base locus $Z$.
+The curve $\Gamma$ necessarily intersects the divisors in this linear system, and since it is contracted by $s$ the intersection must be contained in $Z$.
+We may thus consider a point $\xi \in \Gamma \cap Z$.
 Looking at the normalization of $\Gamma$ at $\xi$, we see that there is an analytic morphism $ \nu: \D\to \Gamma$, where $\D$ is the complex unit disc and $\nu(0)=\xi$.
 By pulling back $p:\mathcal S\to \P^ r$ to $\D$, we find a flat family $p': \mathcal S'\to \D$ which is isotrivial over $ \D-\{0\}$, with general fibre a $K3$ surface $S_1$, and central fibre a fake $K3$ surface $S_0$.
-Since the automorphisms of $S_1$ have finite order we may assume, up to performing a finite base change, that $p'$ is actually trivial over $\D-\{0\}$.
+Since the automorphisms of $S_1$ as a polarised surface have finite order we may assume, up to performing a finite base change, that $p'$ is actually trivial over $\D-\{0\}$.
 Moreover there is an inclusion:

 Now consider a semistable reduction $\tilde p: \tilde S\to \D$ of $p': \mathcal S'\to \D$; we still have the inclusion:

 The central fibre of $\tilde p$ consists of the proper transform $\tilde S_0$ of the central fibre $S_0$ of $p$, plus possibly other components.
 The central fibre $C$ of the trivial family $\D\times C \subset \tilde {\mathcal S}$ sits on $\tilde S_0$, and is entirely contained in the smooth locus of the central fibre of $\tilde p$.